2023 Most Popular Funeral & Mortuary Science Bachelor's Degree Trade Schools

 Read full report on Funeral & Mortuary Science at Cypress College

-SUNY Canton ranked #9 on this year’s Most Popular Funeral & Mortuary Science Bachelor’s Degree Trade Schools list.
-SUNY Canton is a small public school located in the remote town of Canton.
+SUNY Canton came in at #9 in this year’s edition of the Most Popular Funeral & Mortuary Science Bachelor’s Degree Trade Schools ranking.
+SUNY Canton is a small public school located in the town of Canton.

 Women make up 62% of the mortuary science majors at the school.

-Gannon University ranked #10 on this year’s Most Popular Funeral & Mortuary Science Bachelor’s Degree Trade Schools list.
-Gannon is a small private not-for-profit school located in the city of Erie.
+Gannon University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree funeral & mortuary science programs.
+Gannon is a small private not-for-profit school located in the small city of Erie.

 Women make up 33% of the mortuary science majors at the school.